pryid/installnotes/Void Linux/Void Linux Installation.md

 - Using full disk encryption - **including** /boot, with LUKS + LVM
 - Uses btrfs as filesystem
 - Uses niri, a scrollable-tiling Wayland compositor.
-- Uses my predifined settings, such as polkit rules and dotfiles
+- Uses my predefined settings, such as polkit rules and dotfiles
 ## The process

 ### Pre-chroot